New home sales jump 12.4% in November, highest in 7 months - KRDO

 AP Economics Wrkiter

-WASHINGTON (AP) — Sales of new single-family homes rose 12.4% in November, the fastest pace in seven months, as the housing industry continued to benefit from low mortgage rates and strong demand.
-The November increase pushed the seasonally adjusted annual sales pace to 744.000 last month, the best showing since homes were sold at an annual rate of 796,000 units in April.
-The median sales price of a new home sold in November was $416,900, 14.1% higher than a year ago.
+WASHINGTON (AP) — Sales of new single-family homes rose 12.4% in November, the fastest pace in seven months, with low mortgage rates continuing to fuel heightened demand.
+The November increase pushed the seasonally adjusted annual sales pace to 744,000 last month, the best showing since reaching 796,000 in April.
+The median sales price of a new home sold in November hit $416,900, 14.1% higher than a year ago.
+Demand has surged this year as many Americans cooped up by the pandemic seek out larger homes.